python/mypy/docs/source/error_codes.rst

    $ mypy --show-error-codes prog.py
    prog.py:1: error: "str" has no attribute "trim"  [attr-defined]

+It's also possible to require error codes for ``type: ignore`` comments.
+See :ref:`ignore-without-code<ignore-without-code>` for more information.

 .. _silence-error-codes:

 Silencing errors based on error codes